 November - December Do your research and plan your project.
 For more ideas and information please visit the website www.henrymorris.org

 March - If your application meets the criteria, you will be invited to an interview to present your ideas to the Trust.
-This will take place in Cambridge on Saturday 4th March.
+This will take place in Cambridge.
 If the Trust decides to offer you an award, you will be notified shortly afterwards.

 April – September - Your project should take place within this period.
 The Trust will send you a cheque for the funding award.

 September - You must submit a report on your project to the Trust by 30th September 2020.